MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Start-MailboxAssistant.md

 This example starts the `BigFunnelRetryFeederTimeBasedAssistant` assistant and lets it process the mailbox of the user "Chris".
 The assistant indexes the mailbox items that were not indexed previously.

-> [!NOTE]
->
-> A [setting override](New-SettingOverride.md) must first be created as described in the [Incomplete search results after installing an Exchange Server 2019 update](https://support.microsoft.com/topic/incomplete-search-results-after-installing-an-exchange-server-2019-update-96ae2ef0-4569-4327-8d0c-8a3c1abdc1f6) article.
+**Note**: You first need to create a setting override as described in [Incomplete search results after installing an Exchange Server 2019 update](https://support.microsoft.com/topic/incomplete-search-results-after-installing-an-exchange-server-2019-update-96ae2ef0-4569-4327-8d0c-8a3c1abdc1f6).

 ## PARAMETERS

 ### -Identity
-The Identity parameter specifies the user whose mailboxt should be processed by the Mailbox Assistant.
-Possible values are:
+The Identity parameter specifies the user whose mailbox should be processed by the Mailbox Assistant.
+Valid values are:

 - Distinguished name (DN)
 - SamAccountName